-“SB 50 is a well-intentioned effort to help solve our state’s housing crisis and it highlights two valid ways to affect land use decisions across the state: providing incentives or legislating mandates.
+“SB 50 is a well-intentioned effort to help solve our state’s housing crisis and it highlights two valid ways to affect land-use decisions across the state: providing incentives or legislating mandates.
 My preference has always fallen on the side of incentives for local governments to accomplish goals.
 There were legitimate concerns expressed from both large and small cities about the scope of SB 50 as it pertained to bus corridors, historic preservation, the definition of ‘jobs rich’ neighborhoods and whether it would increase gentrification and discourage light rail expansion as unintended consequences; all of which justified the pause established today by the committee.
 My colleague from San Francisco is one of the smartest and most earnest legislators in the capitol.
 He cares deeply about the housing crisis and I expect him to continue to pursue his goals.
-Hopefully we provided the opportunity to broaden the conversation, which can result in a more targeted legislative effort.”
+Hopefully, we provided the opportunity to broaden the conversation, which can result in a more targeted legislative effort.”

 Density and historic preservation are not mutually exclusive or an either/or.
 Approximately 6% of the city of Los Angeles has been identified as historic (through designation and by SurveyLA), which leaves 94% available for development and increased density.
 SB 50, however, is a blunt instrument that takes away a community's ability to plan thoughtfully.

 Many concerns surround this legislation.
 For preservation it has the ability to impact historic preservation overlay zones (HPOZ) and neighborhoods currently eligible but not yet designated.
-For the second year in a row the Los Angeles City Council has formally come out against this type of legislation, as over-reaching into local authority.
+For the third year in a row the Los Angeles City Council has formally come out against this type of legislation, as over-reaching into local authority.
 Councilman Paul Koretz has called the bill a “handout for developers,” resulting in the destruction of historic districts and single-family neighborhoods.

 While the intent of providing more housing may be good, the bill and its approach is highly problematic.
 It poses a one-size-fits-all solution and a blunt, statewide fix that would outstrip local authority and planning.
 It also does not recognize the diversity of development statewide, let alone throughout Greater Los Angeles.